turbo charger boost gauge can be a useful device to indicate how the

 my case 52mm.
 With it was a 'Stick on' pad.

-The gauge was assembled and extra cable was attached to the meter
+The gauge was assembled and extra length cables were attached to the

 1. One to the fuse box,